iCosmosNeuroverse/JETSON_NANO_AI_COMPUTER_2025_GUIDE_AND_CODE/README.md

 Note: Do not hit "Start vehicle button on ui" as the vehicle should laready be running given "starting vehicle at <value> hz" in terminal.

 Note: If you don't see a camera feed in the ui, or see an error, please ensure the prior steps especially copying my keras.py file, and manage.py file was done appropiately.

+# If process closed improperly check if port is still open, to avoid OSAddress usage error.

+>>> sudo netstat -tulpn | grep 8887

+kill all processes using the port

+>>> sudo fuser -k 8887/tcp

 # An example road clip you can use to "partially simulate" the real jetson unit travelling in reality while using a virtual screen of road being traversed, before it's camera, by focusing camera on a computer screen playing the clip.